Newth-QiLiang/Regular-Simple-Path-Queries/Readme.md

 ### Enumeration Query:

-All the codes are shown in code.
+All the codes are shown in Enumeration Query.